rwoz-datasci/getncleandata/CodeBook.md

 * Merge subject data to the left with feature data from X_train.txt and subject_train.txt.
 Check if no. rows is identical!

-* Replace actitivity ids in y_train.txt with respective labels from acitivity_labels.txt
+* Replace actitivity ids from y_train.txt with respective labels from acitivity_labels.txt by changing the variable from integer to type 'factor'

-* Merge activities to the left with feature table Check if no. rows is identical!
+* Merge activitiy column to the left with feature table Check if no. rows is identical!

 * Define variable names as follows: